teresamcgarry/diabetes/README.md

 In terms of wider societal measures, support services should be developed that identify and support people showing early signs of declining general or physical health

+## **Data Visualisation**

+Insights from this data analysis are communicated through multiple formats to support analysis and insight:

+- A Power BI dashboard providing an exploration of key metrics and patterns.

+- A presentation summarising the main findings, modelling results, and practical implications.

+- Visualisations embedded within Jupyter notebooks.

 **Dashboards**

 List each dashboard page and describe: